Sponge Glazing | Tips Tools And Ideas

 - Sponge glazing doesn’t need a lot of glazes, so keep your mixtures in small containers to prevent it from settling on the bottom.

-- You don’t need a separate glaze when sponging, because the application and glaze behavior that you need for this technique is the same with brushing.
+- You don’t need a separate glaze when sponging, because the application and glaze behavior that you need for this technique is the same as brushing.
 That’s why most seasoned potters interchangeably use brushing and sponging when finishing their ceramics.

-- Clean your bisque ware before glazing.
+- Clean your bisqueware before glazing.
 Use a damp sponge to remove dust and keep it grease-free.
 These particles will create spots that are prone to cracking and crawling because your glaze won’t adhere properly.
 You can use an air compressor to remove the dust before glazing.

 - It’s okay to use the sponge as it is, but the shape of your sponge is the only way to influence the designs.
-Cutting out various patterns on different sponges will allow you to be more creative and exploit the biggest advantage of sponge glazing flexibility
+Cutting out various patterns on different sponges will allow you to be more creative and exploit the biggest advantage of sponge glazing: flexibility

-To help you with good glazing practices you will want to check out this List of Glazing Tips for Beginners.
+To help you with good glazing practices, you will want to check out this List of Glazing Tips for Beginners.

 Ways to Sponge Glaze